WE PROVIDE ULTIMATE

-We always suggest that you get measured for a shoe lift by a professional like your doctor or chiropractor.
+We always suggest that you get measured for a custom shoe lift by a professional like your doctor or chiropractor.
 You can also check with a local shoe repairman that also does shoe lifts because in the most cast he or she can measure you as well.

 Radiography is considered the gold standard for measuring LLD.
 The direct clinical method measures the distance using a tape measure between two anatomical points while lying in a supine position.

 First, you will need to get several wood blocks or other firm materials of varying known thicknesses.
 It is best to have a couple of various sizes that you can combine to determent your leg length discrepancy.